sfraser-dev/web-javascript-portfolio-dice-game/README.md

-Dice game using browser local storage as a "database".
+A webpage based dice game using the browser's local storage as a "database".